iodigital-com/figex/README.md

 ## Build the project

 - Clone the Git
+- To test, open in Android Studio and
+  - Create a `.figmatoken` file containing your token in `figma-exporter/.figmatoken`
+  - Create a `sampleconfig.file` with a config in `figma-exporter/.figmatoken`
+  - Run the `Run sample` configuration
 - `./gradlew clean build` will build the project and create files in `figma-exported/build/distributions`